dotero-dciencia/divulgando-ciencia/src/content/articles/en/scientists/james-webb.md

 ---
-title: James Webb.
-Opening the Doors to a New Cosmic Era
+title: 'James Webb: Opening the Doors to a New Cosmic Era'
 author: sebastian
 altImage: Illustration of the James Webb Space Telescope
-description: James Webb.
-Opening the Doors to a New Cosmic Era
+description: 'James Webb: Opening the Doors to a New Cosmic Era'
 date: 2025-04-13
 tags:
     - Biography